Trust-Anchor-Group/AgentApiJavascript/Content/Quick Start Guides/create-account-wallet-identity.md

 # **Quick Start Guide: Creating an Account, Wallet, and Digital Identity Using the Agent API (JavaScript Implementation)**

-This guide will help you set up an account, create a wallet, and apply for a digital identity using the Agent API with JavaScript.
+This guide will help you set up an account, create a wallet, and apply for a digital identity using the Agent API with JavaScript, based on the latest implementation and correct function hierarchy.

 ---